SvNext/Julia-Set/README.md

 ## Results

-Сhoose one of the values of _c_ or prescribe it yourself and consistently run the all cells.
+Сhoose one of the values of _c_ or prescribe it yourself and consistently run all cells.

 ![Intro image](./images/example1.png)